 The contract option does not apply to pre-100 level courses or to College Success Strategies.

 The following is from the Honors webpage--

 A student can enroll in a standard RACC course and arrange with the instructor to complete different or additional work.
 The individual arrangement with the instructor is written as a contract.
-Forms needed for the contract can be found here online or in Yocum 110.
+Forms needed for the contract can be obtained in room B513 or downloaded here:

-Honors contracts are subject to the willingness of individual instructors to participate and to the approval of both the appropriate division Dean and the Honors Committee.
+Honors contracts are subject to the willingness of individual instructors to participate and to the approval of both the appropriate division chairperson and the Honors Committee.